General information about trust accounts

 -

-Requirements for opening a trust account in the ACT
+Requirements for opening a general trust account in the ACT

 The name of the trust account must include: